mazzi/mazzi.github.com/_posts/2013-08-07-Some-mysql-handy-tips.md

 tags: [tips, copypaste, mysql]
 ---

-This post is kind of a "copy paste memo" memo for myself.
+This post is kind of a "copy paste memo" for myself.
+Oldies but goldies.

 How to check a `my.cnf` file syntax without restarting the service?